Deivu/Kongou/README.md

 </p>

-> A simple bot to show how I use [Shoukaku](https://github.com/Deivu/Shoukaku) on your Discord.JS bot
+> A simple bot to show how I use [Shoukaku](https://github.com/Deivu/Shoukaku) and [Indomitable](https://github.com/Deivu/Indomitable) on your Discord.JS bot

-> PS.
-This supports sharding out of box!
+> This supports sharding out of box since it uses Indomitable by default

 ### Before you start